harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 It's important to note that Harness provides a declarative rollback feature, which eliminates the need for resource versioning.
 This means that even if you don't maintain the numbering scheme, you can still perform rollbacks effectively using the declarative rollback feature provided by Harness.

-For more information, you can refer to the documentation on declarative rollback in the link provided: [Harness Declarative Rollback](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollback/#declarative-rollback).
+For more information, go to [Harness Declarative Rollback](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollback/#declarative-rollback).

 #### How can I turn off FG (First Generation) responses or remove the switch to CG option?

-To disable FG responses, please follow these steps:
+To disable FG responses:
 1. Go to your account settings.
 2. Locate the "Allow First Gen Access" option.
 3. Turn off the "Allow First Gen Access" setting.